 Even though there is a lot of domestic tourists or the ones from the surrounding countries, there are no so many foreigners.

-The location is quite remote and far from the capitals so the most of the visitors to Argentina or Brazil decide to stay around capitals and big cities.
+The location is quite remote and far from the capitals.
+Most of the visitors to Argentina or Brazil decide to stay around capitals and big cities.

-If you are into nature, outdoors and active tourism a trip to Iguazu might be one of the best decisions for your next trip.
+If you are into nature, outdoors and active tourism a trip to Iguazu might be for you.
+One of the best decisions for your next trip.

 Did we miss to mention something you would like to know?
 Ask us in the comments below!